15 Bible Verses About God’s Blessings

 Heart to Heart: A Mother-Daughter Devotional With 50 Devotions for Teen Girls is for teenage girls ages 13-20.
 It includes 50 devotions, each with a shared journaling section to help moms and daughters connect through writing.
 This is a great book for moms who want to communicate about awkward topics—like dating, sexuality, peer pressure, and more—but don’t know where to start.
 Bekah and I will help you right here.

-All three books are available in print and eBook form here on Amazon.
+Find all three books right here.
 They are also free on the Kindle Unlimited plan, which you can enjoy with a free three-month trial!
 These books make great gifts, and you don’t need to be the parent of young children to read them.
 Share them with your grandchildren, nieces, nephews, or the young ones you love.

 Learn Why Willpower Doesn’t Work and Experience God’s Deliverance and Healing